 This ‘me’ too has been dragged into the lawns of experience, pushed and gathered by the arms of many happenings.
-Maybe a simple thought which, rolled over the years by the hands of fear, sorrow, hurt, shame, guilt, has come to acquire a presence and a solidity similar to the big snowball: imperfect, wounded, with dirty spots, just as the ball down on the lawns appears to me.
+Maybe a simple thought which, rolled over the years by the hands of fear, sorrow, hurt, shame, guilt, has come to acquire a presence and a solidity similar to the big snowball: imperfect, wounded, with dirty spots.
 And mind you, with the same strange, somewhat aloof and ghostly presence.
 What is the reality of this ‘me’, the person which I assumed to have an existence comparable to a thing?
 Which I have equated to be analogous to my body?
-And which, in some privileged and ineffable moments, I have also felt as being absent.
-Don’t I sometimes say, while admiring something beautiful, like a landscape, that I have for a moment forgotten myself?
+And which, in some privileged and ineffable moments, I have also felt as being absent?
+Don’t I sometime say, while admiring something beautiful, like a landscape, that I was for a moment just not there?

 So let’s summarise it all.
 Just as the magpie on the bicycle shed is watching the work being done by its friend, the sun of consciousness is heating the snowball of agglomerated thoughts, feelings, and sensations, which take themselves as being a real, separate entity, so that they can be melted away, losing thereby their apparent solidity for a free, active, energised self that engages in life in the same way than water engages in the soil to give the nutrients of love, beauty, and happiness a chance to grow.

 Text by Alain Joly

 – The ghost in the system

 Back to Pages